GeoffCox/geoffcox.github.io/README.md

+# Swag-O (A useful swagger viewer)
+The Swagger open API specification is an amazing and popular way to describe APIs.
+The folks at swagger.io have done a great job with the specification standardization and the tools for creating swagger files and generating client code in multiple lanuages.
+However, the Swagger UI viewer leaves a lot to be desired.

+I built Swag-O to make navigating complex and larger swagger files more pleasant.
+The entire application is open source.

+<i class="fa fa-github"/> [Swag-O on GitHub](https://github.com/GeoffCox/swago)

 #  Recoil JS examples
 [Recoil JS](http://recoiljs.org) is a new application state management library for React applications.
 Developed under facebook/experimental, it is still in its early stages (i.e. unstable).
 It solves the same problems that Redux and MobX tackle.
 Recoil shows a lot of promise as a very lightweight library built for the hooks API.